 Measles (Rubeola)

 Measles is a virus that infects the respiratory tract and then spreads throughout the body.
-It is highly contagious.
+It is very contagious (spreads easily).
 If one person has it, up to 9 out of 10 people nearby will become infected if they are not protected.
 Measles can cause serious health complications, especially in children younger than 5 years old.

 The best way to prevent measles is with the measles, mumps, and rubella (MMR) vaccine.